glensc/dokuwiki-plugin-slacknotifier/README.md

 1. Create an Incoming Webhook on slack: https://api.slack.com/messaging/webhooks#create_a_webhook

 2. Enter the webhook into the slacknotifier configuration section in DokuWiki's Configuration Settings

+## Root Namespace

+To include the root namespace, simply put a `:` in the namespace field in the config.